-In 2018 ContentEd was attended by 200 delegates.
-We have not chosen a venue for ContentEd 2019 yet, but we will be looking for a venue that caters for up to 300 delegates.
+In 2019, ContentEd was attended by just under 300 delegates.
+We expect ContentEd 2020 to expand from our previous conferences, so we have chosen a venue that caters for up to 400 delegates.

 No. All speaking slots are strictly offered on the merit of the session topic, relevance to our audience and experience of the speaker.
 We do not offer any paid-for speaking slots.
 However, you may choose to be the named sponsor for one of our keynote sessions, during which we’ll say a few words about your company before introducing the speaker.